Real Madrid fan club massacres

 On 13 May 2016, a group of militants armed with AK-47s attacked a cafe in Balad, Iraq, frequented by supporters of the Spanish football club Real Madrid.
-The Islamic State of Iraq and the Levant (ISIL) claimed responsibility for the attack.
+The Islamic State (IS) claimed responsibility for the attack.
 At least 16 people were killed and at least 30 were wounded.

-On 29 May 2016, ISIL gunmen and a suicide bomber attacked another Real Madrid fan club in the same area, killing at least 12 people and injuring around 15.
+On 29 May 2016, IS gunmen and a suicide bomber attacked another Real Madrid fan club in the same area, killing at least 12 people and injuring around 15.
 They were attacked while watching the 2016 UEFA Champions League Final.

 Events

 During the first attack on May 13, around 50 fans of Real Madrid were gathered in a café in Balad, to discuss their arrangements for their favorite team's upcoming football match, when six armed men stormed into the café and started to shoot at the young men.
 Reports claim that grenades were also used to attack those gathered to watch the match.
 Several attackers reportedly fled the cafe and then detonated themselves, one was captured but then burned to death.

 At least 14 people were killed outright and two more died of their wounds later on.
 More than 30 people were injured.